-Duc Nguyen, a resident of California, has applied for executive clemency.
+Nhan Xuan Nguyen, a resident of California, has applied for executive clemency.

-On May 5, 2003, Mr. Nguyen was convicted in the Superior Court of California, County of Santa Clara, of voluntary manslaughter.
-Mr. Nguyen and his crime partners got into a fight and his crime partner fatally stabbed the victim.
-He was sentenced to 14 years in prison.
-He committed this crime when he was 16 years old.
+On July 21, 1997, 18-year-old Mr. Nguyen was convicted in the Superior Court of California, County of Santa Clara, of burglary, and buying, receiving, concealing, or withholding stolen property.
+He was sentenced to two years in prison.

 Mr. Nguyen has complied with the provisions of California Penal Code sections 4852.01 through 4852.22, which provide a procedure after completion of sentence to seek restoration of civic rights and responsibilities.
-On November 27, 2019, the Superior Court of California, County of Santa Clara, granted Mr. Nguyen a Certificate of Rehabilitation on evidence that he has been living an upright life.
+On July 24, 2019, the Superior Court of California, County of Alameda, granted Mr. Nguyen a Certificate of Rehabilitation on evidence that he has been living an upright life.
 By granting Mr. Nguyen's petition for a Certificate of Rehabilitation, the court has recommended that Mr. Nguyen be granted a full pardon.